 Everyone loves a wet race or a wet qualifying session, right?
-Though there are some tracks where we hardly ever see rain, Malaysia isn’t one of them.
-In fact, the only thing about the weather there that’s predictable is that it’s unpredictable.
+Though there are some races where we hardly ever see rain, the Malaysian GP wasn’t one of them.
+In fact, the only thing about the weather there that was predictable is that it was unpredictable.

-Whether it’s a light sprinkling or a sudden downpour, rain has given us plenty of memorable moments at the Sepang International Circuit.
+Whether it’s a light sprinkling or a sudden downpour, rain gave us plenty of great moments at the Sepang International Circuit.
 Here are six of the most memorable.

-Olivier Panis suffered a monster engine failure at turn six on the second lap of the 2001 race, dumping oil all over the track.
+Olivier Panis suffered a monster engine failure at Turn 6 on the second lap of the 2001 race, dumping oil all over the track.
 To make things a little bit more challenging for the drivers, it had also started to chuck it down.

 The combination of oil and water made the surface treacherous and several cars – including, dramatically, the two Ferraris out in the lead – found themselves skating off the circuit as the amount of standing water reached ridiculous levels.